Radicool-Solutions-LLC/prob-calc/README.md

 * P value
 * Card game probability

-## jupytern notebook
+## jupyter notebook
-A jupyter notebook full of stats and probability calculation and visualization tools.
-A handy guide for the backend functionality of this program.
+Acts as a handy guide for the backend functionality of this program.

 # to-do:
 * front-end